Favourite New Films of 2025

 VOX Cinemas - Festival City, Dubai

-Did not expect this film to be about coping with grief, parenting, getting older and a reliable community of long-term friends who've always been there.
+Did not expect it to be about coping with grief, parenting, getting older and a reliable community of long-term friends who've always been there.

 13. The Currents (Milagros Mumenthaler)